akuklev/akuklev/what-are-types.md

 * * pointers annotated by the type of variable they point to (`Pointer<T>` in C++-esque notation) in Algol W
 * user-defined types for typed records (also known as structures).

+Type systems developed by mathematicians appear quite similar on the first glance.

 Programming languages like C++, Java, C# extend this approach: they allow to define